The Beit HaMikdash

 Mishlei (Proverbs) 20:27 A man's soul is the lamp of HaShem.

 A lamp is contrived of two parts: the oil, which corresponds to the soul, and the wick, which corresponds to the body.
-Together, they create the flame, which is the Torah.
+Together, they sustain the flame, which is the Torah.
 The more the oil is clean and pure, the more beautiful the flame will light.
-The finer the wick, the more a person's body will readily accept purity, the more the light will continue to shine.
+The finer the wick, the more a person’s body will readily accept purity, the more the light will continue to shine.

 These “candles” are a good picture of a human baby.
-They have oil, wick and flame, which is like a human being.
+They have oil, wick, and flame, which is like a human being.
 These lamps are also an allusion to Mashiach:

 Yochanan (John) 8:12 When Yeshua spoke again to the people, he said, "I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life."